Clausen Books

 1823 Abner Kneeland, a Universalist minister, publishes The New Testament in Greek and English.

-1825 The American Tract Society is founded in New York City; from the address of the Executive Committee: "Next to the bible and the living ministry, one of these means of light and salvation will be found to be short, plain striking, entertaining, and instructive Tracts, exhibiting in writing some of the great and glorious truths of the gospel." among the society’s first publications - A Friendly Visit to the House of Mourning, by Rev. Richard Cecil; Dialogue Between a Traveller and Yourself; and The Happy Negro.
+1825 The American Tract Society is founded in New York City; From the address of the Executive Committee: "Next to the bible and the living ministry, one of these means of light and salvation will be found to be short, plain striking, entertaining, and instructive Tracts, exhibiting in writing some of the great and glorious truths of the gospel." among the society’s first publications - A Friendly Visit to the House of Mourning, by Rev. Richard Cecil; Dialogue Between a Traveller and Yourself; and The Happy Negro.

 1831 The English Version of the Polyglot Bible Containing the Old and New Testaments, published in London by Samuel Bagster.